You Don't Mess with the Zohan: Plot

-Zohan then meets a fellow Israeli immigrant named Oori at a disco.
-Oori recognizes Zohan but vows to keep his identity a secret and brings him to an area in lower Manhattan populated by other Middle Eastern immigrants, including Palestinian and Israeli Americans.
-Zohan attempts to secure a job with the struggling salon of a Palestinian woman named Dalia, but she only allows Zohan to sweep the floors.
-When a stylist named Nadira unexpectedly quits, one of the customers asks Zohan to cut her hair.
-Zohan proceeds to give her a sexually charged but exceptional haircut and has sex with her in the bathroom.
-Zohan's reputation spreads rapidly among the elderly women of lower Manhattan, causing Dalia's business to prosper which upsets Grant Walbridge, a corporate businessman who has been trying to buy out all the local tenants on the block so that he can build a massive mall with a roller coaster in it.
+At Oori's suggestion, Zohan attempts to secure a job at the salon of a Palestinian woman named Dalia.
+As he lacks experience, she only allows him to sweep the salon's floors without pay, because her salon is facing financial difficulties.
+When a stylist unexpectedly quits, one of the customers asks Zohan to cut her hair, and he accepts.
+Zohan's reputation rapidly spreads, causing Dalia's business to prosper.
+Dalia makes her rent payments in full, upsetting corporate businessman Grant Walbridge, who has been trying to buy out all the local tenants to build a mall.